Man killed near Green Street in Wabash Avenue neighborhood - NewsBreak

 INDIANAPOLIS — Kokomo police are looking for a trio of thieves for allegedly swiping wallets right out of purses without Black Friday shoppers even noticing.
 Police believe a man and two women worked together to steal from shoppers at big box stores in Kokomo.
 Charleen Freeman put her purse...

-LAFAYETTE, Ind. — Police are investigating after a man's body was discovered in a Lafayette alley Friday afternoon.
-A Lafayette Police Department spokesperson said the victim had been shot.
-A person who lives in the area of Sycamore and Green streets reported having found the body around 2 p.m.
+Judge says Delphi affidavit without gun and bullet evidence is ‘a lot more thin’

+DELPHI, Ind. — The probable cause affidavit that lead to the arrest of Richard Allen in the murders of Abby Williams and Libby German would be very thin without a key piece of evidence, according to a judge.
+According to the affidavit, investigators obtained a warrant to search Allen’s home and found a gun that […]

-Delphi double murder: Bullet found near 2 Indiana teens’ bodies came from suspect, court records show
+Bullet found near 2 Indiana teens' bodies came from suspect, records show

-INDIANAPOLIS - An unspent bullet found between the bodies of two teenage girls slain in 2017 "had been cycled through" a pistol owned by the suspect in their deaths, according to court documents an Indiana judge ordered to be released Tuesday.
-Court records were sealed last month at the request...
+An unspent bullet found between the bodies of two teenage girls slain in 2017 “had been cycled through” a pistol owned by the suspect in their deaths, according to court documents an Indiana judge ordered to be released Tuesday.

 WLFI.com

-Note: UPDATE: The coroner on Monday identified the man killed as 52-year-old Terry Robinson.
-His cause of death was ruled gunshot wound(s).
-ORIGINAL STORY: LAFAYETTE, Ind. — Lafayette police are investigating after a male was found shot to death Friday afternoon in an alley.
-The Lafayette Police Department has launched a homicide investigation into the death. […]